3dem/emhub/docs/user_manual/resources_bookings.rst

 Booking Related Properties
 ..........................

-There are some properties of each resources that are related to the Bookings.
+There are a few properties of each resource that are related to the Bookings.

 .. csv-table:: **Booking related Parameters**
    :widths: 10, 50